 - (1) Projects directly adjacent to lands used or designated for higher density may be given maximum density. - (2) Projects immediately adjacent to lands used or designated for lower density use should be given less than maximum density and shall provide for reduced density next to the existing lower density residential area. - (3) Within the urban service districts where lot sizes in the existing residential development are two acres or less and density is more than 1 unit per 2 acres, the following shall apply: For projects abutting a residential development of lesser density, a density transition zone of comparable density and compatible dwelling unit types, shall be established in the new project for a depth from the shared property line that is equivalent to the depth of the first tier of the adjoining development's lower density.
 (Ex. the depth of the first block of single family lots.) - (4) Where the tiering Policy 4.1 F.2.(1) and (2) applies, there shall be no requirement to construct residential units within the applicable area of the proposed development.
-However, if the area is left vacant, no other construction shall be allowed except for underground utilities, sidewalks, swales, stormwater ponds, and dry retention areas.

-- (5) A mixed use development containing residential units within a Mixed Use Overlay shall not be required to have a residential structure on that part of the project abutting existing development or area of lesser density within the Mixed Use Overlay.
-Buffers shall be as provided in Policy 4.3A.7. - (6) Policy 2.1A.3. shall not apply to development within the Mixed-Use Village future land use designation.
+However, if the area is left vacant, no other construction shall be allowed except for underground utilities, sidewalks, swales, stormwater ponds, and dry retention areas. - (5) Buffers and transitions in the CRAs shall be governed by Chapter 18 (CGMP Policy 18.2A.4.(6), Policy 18.2C.3.(4)) or 18.3A.9.(11). - (6) Policy 2.1A.3. shall not apply to development within the Mixed-Use Village future land use designation.